Someone in the long history of the Hapsburg dynasty coined the witty Latin phrase,

 First Coalition against France.

 Peace broke out with the French Republic in 1796.
-Naples then enjoyed its own brief version of the French Republic when revolutionaries overthrew the monarchy in January of 1799 and called into existence the Neapolitan Republic (also known as the Pathenopean Republic).
+Naples then enjoyed its own brief version of the French Republic when revolutionaries overthrew the monarchy in January of 1799 and set up the Neapolitan Republic (also known as the Pathenopean Republic).
 Caroline, the king and court fled and holed up in Sicily for six months, protected by the British fleet.
-When the fortunes of war changed, she got her revenge; when royalist forces retook the kingdom later in the year, she was apparently the guiding force behind the treachery that brought about the final republican surrender and the ensuing, ferocious reprisals.
+When the fortunes of war changed, she got her revenge; when royalist forces retook the kingdom later in the year, she was the guiding force behind the treachery that brought about the final republican surrender and the ensuing, ferocious reprisals.
 There were 100 executions by hanging or beheading (of about 1000 republicans tried for treason).